EdwinVW/dapr-apim-sample/README.md

 ### Start the application and APIM Gateway

-1. Open a Powershell window and go to the folder `src/deploy`.
+1. Open a Powershell window and go to the `/src/CustomerService` folder.

+1. Build the CustomerService docker image by executing the build-docker-image.ps1 script.

+1. Go to the folder `src/deploy`.

 1. Run the script `start.ps1`.
 This script will create the following resources in the Kubernetes cluster:
     - A Dapr configuration used by all the sidecars